lumicks/pylake/docs/examples/cas9_kymotracking/cas9_kymotracking.rst

 .. image:: kymowidget.png

-One last thing to note is that we assigned the `KymoWidgetGreedy` to the variable `kymowidget`.
+One last thing to note is that we assigned the :class:`~lumicks.pylake.nb_widgets.kymotracker_widgets.KymoWidgetGreedy` to the variable `kymowidget`.
 That means that from this point on, we can interact with it through the handle name `kymowidget`.

 Exporting from the widget results in a file that contains the track coordinates in pixels and real units.